This post may contain affiliate links. Please read our disclosure policy.

 Step Four: Grill the Fish

-Preheat the grill to medium heat (around 325ยฐF).
-Lightly oil the grates to prevent sticking.
-Place the fish on the grill skin-side down and grill for 10 to 15 minutes, depending on the thickness of your fillets, or until the fish is opaque and flakes easily with a fork.
+Preheat the grill to medium heat (325°F to 350°F).
+Dip a wadded paper towel in the avocado oil and, using tongs, wipe the oil evenly over the grate.
+Be careful not to use too much oil to avoid flare-ups—a little goes a long way here.
+Place the fish on the grill, skin-side down, and cook for 10 to 15 minutes, or until the fish is opaque and flakes easily with a fork.
 Do not flip.
 Remove from the grill and set aside.

 Grilled Cajun Fish on platter.